-GARDNER: Thank you, Mr. Chairman.
-Thank you for your time here today before the Commission.
+Mr. GARDNER.
+Thank you, Mr. Chairman.
+Thank you for your

 This morning Secretary General Stoltenberg talked about the conflict in Ukraine and the illegal annexation/invasion by Russia being the first action of forcefully taking of a country since World War II.